ChaitanyaChhichhia/Fault-Equivalence/README.md

 *	Call the function for fin1 for not gate.
 *	Call the function for branch, if the node is a stem.

+### Modifications :
+In case of branches, the stems r visited twice as both the branch call the func for stem.
+Due to this the entire path from stem to PI is covered twice.
+In case of multiple branches, this path will be visited multiple times
+### Solution:
+maintain a list to check whether the node is already visited or not MODIFICATION done